Zappat0n/todo_list/README.md

 ## About the Project

-This project is based on ...
+This project is taken from [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/todo-list)

-A list of commonly used resources that I find helpful is listed in the acknowledgments.
+We will create a todo list that will be saved at the local storage.<br>
+The todo list can be arranged in different projects.<br>
+You can create or remove a project and add as many todos as you want to that project.<br>
+There is also the posibility to edit or remove todos.<br>

 ## Table of Contents